john-clark/EnderCNC/docs/gantry.md

 ## Assembly Steps

-### 1️⃣ Pre-assemble XY Joints
+### Pre-assemble XY Joints
+* Remove stock pulley from motor with puller if not done already.
-* Loosely attach the 20T pulleys to the X-motor plate if not done already.
+* Loosely attach the 20T pulleys to the X-motor if not done already.
+* Insert heatsets
 * Slide the M5x45 screws through the XY joint mounting holes.
 * Place the 8mm spacers between the XY joint and the wheel mounts.
 * Add the M3x10 screws for securing the top/bottom brackets.